-What makes a UF Forensic Science degree special?
+What makes a UF forensic science degree special?

-Courses designed to prepare students for successful careers in many diverse areas of criminal justice including law enforcement, risk assessment, courts, corrections, and juvenile justice.Criminal justice club helps to develop leadership skills with opportunities to visit criminal justice institutions, meet experts, travel to historical criminal justice sites, and participate in exciting recreational activities.
+Criminal Justice and Forensic Science Club helps to develop leadership skills and provides opportunities to visit criminal justice institutions, meet forensic science and criminal justice experts, travel to historical criminal justice sites, visit active crime laboratories, and participate in exciting recreational activities.

 A large alumni network with strong engagement. (click on the picture to enlarge)